Bombay at a Glance

 About the Bombay

 Bombay cats love human interaction and being the center of attention.
-They are a true part of the family and like to be involved in everything, including walking around perched on their owners soldier or cuddled in their lap as they watch TV or read a book, they’ve even been known to join their humans under the covers at bedtime.
+They are a true part of the family and like to be involved in everything, including walking around perched on their owner’s soldier or cuddled in their lap as they watch TV or read a book, they’ve even been known to join their humans under the covers at bedtime.
 The lively and affectionate Bombay is adaptable to many different environments and lifestyles.
-Their calm disposition makes them a good choice for any living situation, including apartment life.

 Activity Level: The Bombay is a smart cat who loves to play.
 As kittens they are very active and curious and adapt easily to change.
-As they get older they tend to become more tranquil, preferring to watch rather than get involved in activities.
+It is recommended to kitten-proof homes with Bombay kittens.
+As they get older, they tend to become more tranquil, preferring to watch rather than get involved in activities.